NS Savannah: Museum ship

 Since Savannah is historically significant and has been designated a National Historic Landmark, MARAD has expressed interest in offering the ship for preservation once Savannahs decommissioning, decontamination and radiological work is completed.
 A MARAD spokesman told The Baltimore Sun in May 2008 that the maritime agency envisions the ship's eventual conversion into a museum, but that no investors have yet offered to undertake the project.

 While still under a long-term contract with Canton Marine Terminal, NS Savannah was towed via C&D canal to Philadelphia for drydock maintenance and pre-decommission work in early September 2019.
 She arrived to drydock at the Navy Yard in Philadelphia on September 10, 2019.
 Pre-decommission work is to include removal of nuclear support systems and other mechanical components leading up to the removal of the reactor.
 Decommissioning must be accomplished by 2031.
 By mid-February 2020, the ship had returned to Baltimore.

 On December 4, 2023, the Maritime Administration of the Department of Transportation (MARAD) announced in the Federal Register that it is decommissioning the nuclear power plant of the Nuclear Ship Savannah (NSS), which would result in the termination of the ship's Nuclear Regulatory Commission (NRC) license, making the ship available for disposition, including potential conveyance or preservation.
-MARAD had announced a site visit to take place on December 16 and 17, 2023, from 10:00 a.m. to 4:00 p.m.
-Eastern Standard Time.
-The site visit would provide interested parties an opportunity to learn more about the NSS to assist in determining if they may wish to consider acquiring the ship for preservation purposes, as prescribed in the recently executed Programmatic Agreement (PA) covering the decommissioning and disposition of the ship.
+MARAD had announced a site visit to take place on December 16 and 17, 2023.
+The site visit was to provide interested parties an opportunity to learn more about the NSS to assist in determining if they may wish to consider acquiring the ship for preservation purposes, as prescribed in the recently executed Programmatic Agreement (PA) covering the decommissioning and disposition of the ship.